KubeJam

 About the client

-SaaS branding and rebranding for a cloud-native music event
+SaaS branding and rebranding for a cloud-native developer event

 Testkube came to us needing a brand refresh for KubeJam, their music-centered networking event at KubeCon 2025.
 The event had been running successfully, but the original identity wasn’t scaling well across different cities and marketing materials.